 Mining as a Hobby

 If you are from the US and mine cryptocurrency as a hobby, you should include the taxable income amount as Other income on line 21 of Form 1040 Schedule 1.
-You are quite limited to deduct any expenses associated with the mining (discussed more below), but expenses that are allowed should go on Schedule A (Itemized Deductions).
+You are quite limited to deducting any expenses associated with the mining (discussed more below), but expenses that are allowed should go on Schedule A (Itemized Deductions).

 Mining as a Business